Romy London

 • 🫘 Protein-Packed – Thanks to the addition of cannellini beans, it’s a filling meal that keeps you energized.

 • 🍝 Versatile Pasta Dish – Works with spaghetti or any pasta you have on hand.
-Swap in other veggies or beans depending on what’s in your fridge!
+Swap in other veggies or beans depending on what’s in your refrigerator!

 • 🥜 Customizable Toppings – Add chopped nuts or seeds for an extra crunch that makes every bite exciting.